 Pregnancy and Genetics - minimum of 25 cases; within 6 of the 9 categories, with two required categories

-- Preconception screening
+- Preconception genetic screening and counseling

 - PGT